-IIN REU participants engage in full-time research over a nine-week period in the summer (June 24 - August 23, 2019).
-They attend regular group meetings, that provide an opportunity to share their progress and gain a broad overview of a wide array of scientific projects.
+IIN REU participants engage in full-time research over a nine-week period in the summer (mid-June through mid-August).
+They also attend regular group meetings that provide an opportunity to share their progress and gain a broad overview of a wide array of scientific projects.
 Additional activities include special lectures, a field trip to Argonne National Laboratory, an individual writing workshop, and a public speaking seminar.

 At the end of the summer, each student completes a substantive research paper and presents their research accomplishments at a Closing Symposium.

-Applicants must be U.S. citizens or permanent residents, majoring in the physical sciences or engineering, with at least one year left to complete their degree.
+Applicants must be at least 18 years of age, U.S. citizens or permanent residents, majoring in the physical sciences or engineering, with at least one year left to complete their degree.
 Participants are selected based upon academic achievement and scientific interests.
 Efforts are also made to include students from smaller schools where research equipment and opportunities might not be available, and to encourage participation by young women and other groups typically underrepresented in science and engineering.